-Turkey season for Salt River Outfitters was successful this year both in Kentucky and Kansas.
+Turkey season for Salt River Outfitters was successful this year in Kentucky.
 The year was also a reminder to me that some things will always be out of the control of the hunter.
 What separates good hunters from the great is how adequately unforeseen setbacks are met.
 From weather conditions, a wide variance of bird behavior, to more bizarre occurrences, this year won’t soon be forgotten.

 My most memorable moment of the turkey season turned out to be quite an ordeal.
 I was with several outdoor writers in the field.
 We were successfully calling in two quality birds that were gobbling their heads off.
 At that moment, a massive tree (over a hundred feet tall) came crashing down between us and the gobblers.
 It scared the heck out of us and the gobblers.
 The craziest thing is that it was a beautiful sunny day with no wind!

 Another noteworthy occurrence in this year’s turkey hunt was that Salt River Outfitters saw a man come all the way from Hamburg, Germany to hunt.
 It was rewarding to see him succeed and enjoy his time.
 Salt River Outfitters looks forward to continually drawing interest in the US and around the world.
-This was the eighth year for turkey hunting at the Kentucky location and the first year in Kansas.
+This was the eighth year for turkey hunting at the Kentucky.

-Kentucky and Kansas each were unique in their own way this year.
+Kentucky wasere unique this year.
 In Kentucky, the birds constantly gobbled in the roost and for the first few hours on the ground.
 They were shy around decoys tending to skirt around the edges.
 Typically, when birds are gobbling they are relatively easy to harvest.
 That wasn’t the case this year for most of the birds.
 Most wouldn’t come in but some were cooperative.
 In all, 24 birds were taken at the Kentucky location.
 A likely reason for the added difficulty was that the breeding season was earlier than normal this year.
 As the season went on, hunting got increasingly better.

 It’s estimated that there are presently 225,000 turkeys in Kentucky.
 Kentucky’s natural resource program requires that hunters report their harvests.
 This is a valuable tool in managing resources, gauging hunter interest and planning for successful turkey hunting for generations to come.
 31,047 birds were taken this year in total.
 Kentucky even breaks down the turkey harvests by county.
 Here are the Kentucky counties Salt River Outfitters hunts in and the total number of birds taken for each this year.